 SLF4J Migrator

-The SLF4J migrator consists of a single jar file that can be launched as a stand-alone java application.
+The SLF4J migrator consists of a single jar file which can be downloaded from here.
+The file can be launched as a stand-alone java application.
 Here is the command:

 Once the application is launched, a window similar to the following should appear.